Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Iccara Italian Bistro

-A plate of pasta in Iccara Italian Bistro
+A plate of pasta from Iccara Italian Bistro

 Iccara Italian Bistro is yet another one of Cape May’s amazing restaurants.
+Italian is one of my favorite cuisines, and Iccara definitely has it down pat!
 It’s located close to the Washington Street Mall, making it a great choice if you’re in the area.
 This BYOB restaurant features some of the finest Italian cuisine Cape May has to offer.

-Guests love how fresh and flavorful the food is.
-If you’re looking for a cozy, yet elegant atmosphere, impeccable service, and amazing Italian food, you need to go to Iccara.
+We love how fresh and flavorful the food is.
+If you’re looking for a cozy, yet elegant atmosphere, impeccable service, and amazing Italian food, you need to go to Iccara!

 The Mad Batter Restaurant and Bar

-The Mad Batter Restaurant and Bar from the outside in Cape May
+The Mad Batter Restaurant and Bar from the outsid

 Mad Batter Restaurant (photo: EQRoy / Shutterstock)

-This family-owned restaurant is a definite must when visiting Cape May.
-The Mad Batter serves up some of the most delicious dishes such as their Lobster omelet and Chesapeake Eggs Benedict.
-They serve breakfast, lunch, and dinner, but guests particular rave about the breakfast.
+This family-owned restaurant is another definite must when visiting Cape May.
+The Mad Batter serves up some of the most delicious dishes, such as their Lobster omelet and Chesapeake Eggs Benedict.
+They serve breakfast, lunch, and dinner, but guests particularly rave about the breakfast.

 The atmosphere is friendly, and sometimes they even have live music!
 Don’t leave Cape May without paying the Mad Batter a visit – you won’t regret it!